SaraR-1/Immigration-Models/README.md

 For each origin country, multiples regression models are trained using different independent variables:
 - only the previous time stock;
 - the previous two times stock;
+- a set of 3, 5, 7, 10, 15 variables selected through the Mutual information criterion;
 - the previous two times stock plus a set of seven features.
-The selection of the additional variables is based on the plots;
+The selection of the additional variables is based on the plots.
-- a set of 3, 5, 7, 10, 15 variables selected through the Mutual information criterion.

 Each model is then trained:
 -  on the whole period 2005-2016;